Gunfire, shootings and panic mar American weekend - NewsBreak

 A stand-up act by the comedian Craig Robinson in North Carolina didn't even begin before club-goers fled from a man with a gun.

-As gamblers fled for the exits at the MGM and others ducked behind overturned card tables, professional poker player Daniel Negreanu was trampled in what he called a sad reflection of an anxious America gripped by gun violence.

-“On the surface, other people would look at it and think it was an overreaction,” Negreanu said.
-“But it’s warranted ... because we live in a state of fear now.”
+Professional poker player Daniel Negreanu was trampled over and over by waves of people trying to escape: “Every time I tried to get up, I kept getting hit to the floor."

-It was a false alarm in Las Vegas, but the weekend’s gun violence left more than a half-dozen dead or wounded, including a 12-year-old, two 16-year-olds and an 18-year-old.
+It was a false alarm, but the weekend’s gun violence left more than a half-dozen dead or wounded, including a 12-year-old, two 16-year-olds and an 18-year-old.

 Fear of shooters has left more people on edge and the shootings — or panic over the fear of them — were just the latest to hit America in 2022 after a school, church, grocery store and a July Fourth parade in Highland Park, Illinois, all become murder scenes in recent months.